Roam Guide / Nashville, Tennessee

 Where should we go for a drink?

-You don’t have to go far to find a good drink in Nashville.
+You don’t have to go far to find a alcohol in Nashville.
 For something unique, try the Treehouse.
 It’s a legit bar in an actual tree.
 It was very cute, we walked there after dinner at the Butcher and The Bee.
-A friend of mine swears by the rooftop bar at the Thompson Hotel or The Patterson House for after dinner drinks, we didn’t get to check it out but plan to next time.
+A friend of mine swears by the rooftop bar at the Thompson Hotel. we didn’t get to check it out but plan to next time.

 What is the can’t miss item on your itinerary?